conleth/RatModern/README.md

 - Checklist views pull live OWASP ASVS 5.0 data from the backend, filtered by role, level, application type, developer discipline, and primary technology.
 - Selected controls can be exported as JSON or sent to ticketing workflows via the multi-select action bar and modal.
 - The dashboard demonstrates quick actions and minimal state, ready for expansion.
+- The questionnaire flow captures application context (payments, PII, third parties, etc.), persists responses, and recommends ASVS levels + filter presets that can be applied directly to the checklist.

 ## Backend overview